EKROFT/urban_sprawl_stats/Data/README.md

 removing sites close to the large petrochemical facility).

 weighted_NO2_Data: This is the data with an added column in which I applied weights to the NO2 measurements according to distance from the petrochemical facility.

+study_site_coords: This is a file containing the geographic coordinates of each study site.
+These coordinates are now included in the full and compiled datasets as the "Lat" and "Long" columns (as of August 1, 2020).